hirschlisa/sciencecommunication/Course_sciencecomm.md

 !?[⏯](video/course2-clip6.mp4 "Excerpt from the Infra4NextGen webinar on [*Data Visualization with R Studio*](https://www.youtube.com/watch?v=Qz1Z855xPIg), speaker: Franz Eder, University of Innsbruck" )

-Remember, when you communicate your research findings you are telling a story!
-The more engaging you combine visualisation, texts and tables the better your audience can follow you!
+Remember, when you communicate your research findings you are telling a story - and the more engaging you combine visualisation, texts and tables, the better your audience can follow you!
 Now, think back to the beginning of this course and the concept of frames.
 Here is where they become relevant to your work: How do you want to frame your research?
 What is the story you want to tell?
+While telling your story, do use examples and analogies that link your research findings to actual  experiences people have and make in their lives.
+Don’t be afraid this  could “dilute” your research or makes it banal.
+Instead, you emphasize  how your research is relevant beyond the scientific community.
+Ideally,  you will help to strengthen trust in science through convincing science  communication.

 ## 2.3.
 Why?
 Your goal